 5. Clean up your accounts

 Most investors have accumulated a number of retirement accounts over the years.
-These may include Traditional and Roth Individual Retirement Accounts (IRAs) or employer-sponsored plans like SEP IRAs, SIMPLE IRAs, 401(k)s, 403(b)s, or Governmental 457 plans.
+These may include traditional and Roth IRAs or employer-sponsored plans like 401(k) and 403(b) plans.
 To simplify your finances and get a better view of your overall financial picture, consider consolidating your financial assets with one provider.

-Combining retirement assets into a single IRA at Wells Fargo Advisors can offer you the following:
+Combining retirement assets into a single IRA can offer you: